McDjXdLol/DeadStart/README.md

 # 🎮 DeadStart

 An experimental 2D platformer built in C# using [Raylib-cs](https://github.com/ChrisDill/Raylib-cs).
-This is a WIP sandbox-style project made for learning Raylib and prototyping basic platformer mechanics.
+This is a sandbox-style project made for learning Raylib and prototyping basic platformer mechanics.
 It’s raw, but playable.

 ---